SFDO-Tooling/CumulusCI/docs/robot_new.rst

    Take screenshot of landing page
       Capture page screenshot

 When the browser opens, the test case takes a screenshot, which can be a useful tool when debugging tests (though it should only be used when necessary since screenshots can take up a lot of disk space). ``Suite Teardown`` then calls the ``Delete records and close browser`` keyword to complete the test.
-These simple yet foundational steps are essential to effective browser testing with robot.
+These simple yet foundational steps are essential to effective browser testing with Robot.

 .. note::
     Because this test case calls ``Open test browser``, a window appears on your screen while the test runs.